-• Promote consideration of rural character, views, and landscape in new development through architectural and community design guidelines.
+- · Promote consideration of rural character, views, and landscape in new development through architectural and community design guidelines. - · Create attractive, orderly, and well maintained scenic and community corridors for residents and visitors, with high-quality development adjacent to the Highway 1 corridor.

-- · Create attractive, orderly, and well maintained scenic and community corridors for residents and visitors, with high-quality development adjacent to the Highway 1 corridor. - Ensure development adjacent to the Highway 1 corridor is consistent with intermunicipal and regional growth policies and plans.
+• Ensure development adjacent to the Highway 1 corridor is consistent with intermunicipal and regional growth policies and plans.

-- 19.1 Development proposals within the scenic corridor areas identified on Map 10: Scenic and Community Corridors, shall be subject to the scenic corridor policies of this Plan. - 19.2 Non-residential scenic and community corridors should be developed in accordance with the County's Commercial, Office, and Industrial Design Guidelines. - 19.3 Proposals within scenic corridor areas identified on Map 10: Scenic and Community Corridors that do not exhibit a high-quality visual appearance with respect to siting, building design, and landscaping should not be supported (for example outside storage). - 19.4 Outside storage shall not be considered to be appropriate as a principal use along scenic corridor areas identified on Map 10: Scenic and Community Corridors.
-Limited outside storage or outdoor displays that are ancillary to a designated principal use may be considered acceptable subject to appropriate screening and siting away from the public interface. - 19.5 Rocky View County shall collaborate with Alberta Transportation and The City of
+- 19.1 Development proposals within the scenic corridor areas identified on Map 10: Scenic and Community Corridors, shall be subject to the scenic corridor policies of this Plan. - 19.2 Non-residential scenic and community corridors should be developed in accordance with the County's Commercial, Office, and Industrial Design Guidelines. - 19.3 Proposals within scenic corridor areas identified on Map 10: Scenic and Community Corridors that do not exhibit a high-quality visual appearance with respect to siting, building design, and landscaping should not be supported. - 19.4 Outside storage shall not be considered to be appropriate as a principal use along scenic corridor areas identified on Map 10: Scenic and Community Corridors.
+Limited outside storage or outdoor displays that are ancillary to a designated principal use may be considered acceptable subject to appropriate screening and siting away from the public interface. - Rocky View County shall collaborate with 19.5 Alberta Transportation and The City of Calgary to identify opportunities to create attractive scenic and community corridors, including a scenic corridor along Highway 1. - 19.6 Planning and development within the Highway 1 West Corridor Key Focus Area (see Map 10: Scenic and Community